molinabartlett/DENON-API-PHP-Script/README.md

 * The DENON API documentation is linked if you need other commands.
 * If you're home IP address changes you only need to update the IP address in the PHP file.
 (Or you can set up DNS, it wasn't worth the effort to me).
+* I'm not a developer, I'm just a dabbler that cobbled this together!